lfraker/lfraker/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I just recently picked up volleyball.
-I'm not great yet, but I'm loving it! 🏐
+- ⚡ Fun fact: You can catch me playing beach volleyball in my free time! 🏐

 ## In my free time 👾

 <img src="assets/avatar-fun.gif" alt="animated avatar gif" width="150"/>

-- I'm exploring generative art and VR gaming - shoot me a message if you want to collaborate on something!
+- You can catch me playing beach volleyball! 🏐

 - I occasionally find time for videogames - as of last update, I'm playing through the RE4 port on the Quest 🥽🧟‍♂️